 Continue reading for more information about the light beams.

 So should you pick Upper Canyon or Lower Canyon when visiting Antelope Canyon?

 Both parts of Antelope Canyon are amazing to experience.
 The narrow paths of the Lower Antelope part have their charm as well as Upper Antelope has its own charisma.
 Therefore there’s no evident winner between Upper Antelope Canyon and Lower Antelope Canyon.

-If you visit Antelope Canyon during the optimal season for light beams and want to experience them, you should pick Upper Antelope Canyon.
-But if you just want to see the beautiful shapes of the canyon, then the lower level is a great choice.
+But if you visit Antelope Canyon during the optimal season for light beams and want to experience them, you should pick Upper Antelope Canyon.
+If you just want to see the beautiful shapes of the canyon, then the lower level is an equally great choice.

 Tours for Antelope Canyon often book out in advance, so you really should make your booking in advance.

 Tips for visiting Antelope Canyon

 - Book your tour in advance.
 Walk-ins are great for some activities, but not when visiting Antelope Canyon.
 Especially in summer tours sell out early, so an imporant tip for visiting Antelope Canyon to avoid disappointment is to make sure that you book your Antelope tour in advance.

 - Pack water.
 Especially in summer it’s important to pack water when you visit Antelope Canyon.
 Generally it’s cooler in the cave than outside, but it may still get warm inside when the sun shines.